One Week in Belize: A Solo Traveler's Unfiltered Journal

 $59

-First, I'd add Hopkins on the southern coast — a Garifuna village with a completely different cultural vibe and access to the southern barrier reef and Cockscomb jaguar preserve.
+First, add Hopkins on the southern coast — a Garifuna village with a completely different cultural rhythm and access to the southern barrier reef and the Cockscomb jaguar preserve — and that same reef chain continues south to the dive shops of Utila in Honduras if you want to keep going.

-Second, I'd stay two nights on Ambergris Caye for better dining options and the chance to do a night snorkel at Hol Chan.
+Second, build in two nights on Ambergris Caye for stronger dining options and the chance to do a night snorkel at Hol Chan.

-Third, I'd bring reef shoes.
-My feet took a beating on rocky beach entries and the cave tubing hike.
-Water shoes are the single most useful item you can pack for Belize.
+Third, pack reef shoes.
+Rocky beach entries and the cave tubing hike are hard on bare feet — water shoes are the single most useful item you can bring to Belize.

 If you're exploring more of the region, Cancun offers a complementary experience worth considering.